-Tokelauan is a Polynesian language with about 1,600 speakers in Tokelau, a territory of New Zealand to the north of Samoa and east of Tuvalu consisting of three coral atolls: Atafu, Fakaofo and Nukunonu.
-There are also about 3,000 speakers of Tokelau in New Zealand, and a few more in the Swains Islands near American Samoa.
+Tokelauan is a Polynesian language spoken in Tokelau and New Zealand.
+Tokelau is a territory of New Zealand to the north of Samoa and east of Tuvalu consisting of three coral atolls: Atafu, Fakaofo and Nukunonu.
+There are about 1,600 Tokelauan speakers in Tokelau, and about 3,000 speakers in New Zealand.
+There are also some Tokelau speakers in the Swains Islands near American Samoa.

-Tokelauan is used mainly as an oral language and there is little written material in the language, although there is a Tokelauan translation of the New Testament.
+Tokelauan is mainly as an oral language and is rarely written.
+There is, however, a Tokelauan translation of the New Testament.

 Tokelauan and Tuvaluan and more or less mutually intelligible, and Tokelauan is also closely related to Samoan and the Niuafo'ou language of Tonga.